|

 Looking for ways to save up for a trip?
 Qapital can help you reach savings goals.
 Once you have the Qapital App installed and a bank account (or in my case three) connected you set up a goal or goals.
 I currently have two, one to save for taxes #selfemployed and one to save for spending money when I travel hack my way to Paris.
 Then you set savings rules for each of your goals.

 For example, I have a round up to the nearest $2 rule, a guilty spending rule -when I buy Dominos, and a savings rule for every time I hit my step goal with FitBit.
-There are tons of different savings rules you can set up and the best part is Qapital is free to use.
-Bonus, when you use my link you’ll get $5 after your first savings.
+There are tons of different savings rules you can set up to fit your lifestyle Get started with Qapital Today.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.